ChrisCFTung/openai_CarRacing/README.md

 `agent.py` - include the DQN structure and the agent to interact with the modified `CarRacing-v0` environment

-`train.py` - as the name suggest, it should begin the training procedure for the agent
+`train.py` - as the name suggests, it should begin the training procedure for the agent

 `run_model.py` - run the trained agent in the game